 What’s the best way to “rescue” yourself from an immobile aerial lift?
 The best way is to avoid the situation in the first place.

 Proper AWP safety includes a whole host of things to do BEFORE you ever get into the bucket.
-Often times, a worker ends up stick in a lift because it’s not properly maintained.
+Avoiding an aerial lift rescue means preparing for the worst case scenario.
+Oftentimes, a worker ends up stuck in a lift because it’s not properly maintained.
 If your aerial lift is on a regular maintenance schedule, the chances are you’ll never have to worry about this situation.

 Next, you should be aware of surrounding hazards.
 These include power lines, the ceiling (if you’re working inside, obviously), tree branches and other obstacles.
 Once you’re stuck, there’s a chance the aerial lift could move, shift, or (worst of all) totally collapse.